hexojs/hexo-generator-alias/README.md

 # Alias generator

 Generates alias pages for redirecting to posts, pages or URL.

+**Note: this plugin is currently only compatible with Hexo version 2.
+A version compatible with version 3 is in the works.**

 ## Install